oszlanyikornel/crudel/packages/core/README.md

 # Crudel

-A react CRUD hook built on top of swr.
+React CRUD hooks built on top of swr.

 ## Getting started

 ### Installing

-Frist, you need to install required packages
+Frist, you need to install some required packages

 ```
-npm install react react-dom swr axios
+npm install react swr axios

-yarn add react react-dom swr axios
+yarn add react swr axios
 ```

-Then, you can install the core crudel package
+Then, you can install the crudel package

 ```
 npm install @crudel/core

 yarn add @crudel/core
 ```